mariuaas/quixdata/README.md

-# litdata
+# quixdata
-Local Indexed Tar Dataset is a minimal wrapper for sharded tar-datasets with multiple modalities based on the WebDataset format.
+QuixData is a wrapper for sharded tar-datasets with multiple modalities based on the WebDataset format.
 Currently maintained and used by the DSB group at the University of Oslo.

 ## The TLDR;
-We utilize the specifications of WebDataset to make a simple way of training with sharded datasets using more standard PyTorch conventions.
+We use an API similar in style to WebDataset to make a simple way of training with sharded datasets using standard PyTorch conventions.
 This allows entry-level users to work with locally hosted sharded datasets without much hassle, and allows us to better maintain an increasing zoo of dataset formats over multiple HPC resources.

 ## The What
-litdata contains the LITDataset class which handles locally stored datasets using .tar shards, e.g. the WebDataset ([WDS](https://webdataset.github.io/webdataset/)) format.
+quixdata contains the QuixDataset class which handles locally stored datasets using .tar shards, e.g. the WebDataset ([WDS](https://webdataset.github.io/webdataset/)) format.
-The behaviour is a mix of standard `torch` dataset implementations, and we borrow the API for applying mappings from WebDataset after dataset initialization, (e.g., `map`, `map_tuple`).
+The behaviour is a mix of standard `torch` dataset implementations, and we use API for applying mappings after dataset initialization, (e.g., `map`, `map_tuple`).

 ## The Why
 Designed to simplify some of the implementation choices used in WDS for online hosting, such as missing length (`__len__`) and buffered sampling.
 These can be an issue for locally hosted datasets.
 These quirks make WDS slightly less attractive for entry-level implementation.

-LITDataset allows the data to be shuffled / batched / etc. using native DataLoader classes.
+QuixDataset allows the data to be shuffled / batched / etc. using native DataLoader classes.
-This also improves shuffling behaviour for tasks which require high stochasticity, such as contrastive learning.
+We also simplify shuffling behaviour for tasks which require high stochasticity, such as contrastive learning.

 ## The How
 Instead of sequential iteration over shards, which is unnecessary if files are hosted locally,